Several typical situations can benefit from the use of vSphere Fault Tolerance.

 - Custom applications that have no other way of doing clustering.

 - Cases where high availability might be provided through custom clustering solutions, which are too complicated to configure and maintain.

 Another key use case for protecting a virtual machine with Fault Tolerance can be described as On-Demand Fault Tolerance.
 In this case, a virtual machine is adequately protected with vSphere HA during normal operation.
 During certain critical periods, you might want to enhance the protection of the virtual machine.
-For example, you might be executing a quarter-end report which, if interrupted, might delay the availability of mission critical information.
-With vSphere Fault Tolerance, you can protect this virtual machine prior to running this report and then turn off or suspend Fault Tolerance after the report has been produced.
+For example, you might be running a quarter-end report which, if interrupted, might delay the availability of critical information.
+With vSphere Fault Tolerance, you can protect this virtual machine before running this report and then turn off or suspend Fault Tolerance after the report has been produced.
 You can use On-Demand Fault Tolerance to protect the virtual machine during a critical time period and return the resources to normal during non-critical operation.